nosana-ci/nosana-node/README.md

 solana-keygen new
 ```

-Make sure your Solana account has enough staked and hold an NFT.
+Make sure your Solana account has enough staked and holds an NFT.

 ##### Pinata